rybakit/phive-queue/README.md

 $queue->push('item'); // throws Phive\Queue\QueueException
 ```

-And then, to catch queue level exceptions use the `QueueException`:
+And then, to catch queue level exceptions use the `QueueException` class:

 ```php
 use Phive\Queue\QueueException;